mesosphere-backup/velocity-training/mesos-marathon/README.md

 - In the Marathon UI
  - Start simple app such as `while [ true ] ; do echo "Hello DCOS" ; sleep 5 ; done`
  - Scale up and down
  - Make yourself familiar with health checks
- - Start a Docker app (hint: use one from the previous session on Docker)

 ![Marathon Ui](../img/marathon-ui.png)